richardschoen/iforgit/knowledge/strqsh_fatal_error.md

 In the above scenario I was using STRQSH because the customer didn't have a working SSH server where I could log in via SSH.

-If I had been able to log in via SSh there would not have been any problems.
+If I had been able to log in via SSH there would not have been any problems.